 high pass montenegro

-Tara River – Montenegro’s largest river.
-Its length within the country is 142 km, which is quite significant for Montenegro.
-In fact, the river flows from west to east across the entire country.
-It flows only in the mountainous part of Montenegro through numerous canyons and gorges.
+The Tara River is Montenegro’s largest river, stretching 142 km within the country — quite a significant distance for Montenegro.
+It flows from west to east through mountainous terrain, carving through numerous canyons and gorges.

 tara river canyon